 Fork Actions on Change Set Listing Page

-All fork actions are available directly on the change set listing page.
+All fork actions are available directly from the Source Code page.

 Creating Forks / Pull Requests

 The following steps are applicable to all registered CodePlex users.

 Step 1: Create a new Fork of a Project

 Step 2: Fork Clone, Commit, and Push

 Since this is your repository, you have full capabilities of committing locally, and pushing changes back up to the central server.
 This is a key distinction for forks, as the changes in your fork

 ARE NOT pushed into the central project repository.